unahouExosite/docs/gwe/README.md

-# Gateway Engine
+# ExositeReady Gateway Engine

-Gateway Engine was created by Exosite to service a commonly occurring design pattern in IoT applications.

-## What Gateway Engine is and does...
+ExositeReady Gateway Engine was created by Exosite to service a commonly occurring design pattern in IoT applications.
+This page provides information about what Gateway Engine does and doesn't do, as well as a list of the terms that are used and the additional resources that are available.

-* It is the product that installs and modifies software over-the-air in a secure and scalable manner.
-* It is an application hosting framework for Custom Gateway Applications.
-* It provides an Exosite API library in Python called `device-client`.
-* It is integrated with [Supervisor](http://supervisord.org) to manage your Custom Gateway Applications' runtime environment.

-## What Gateway Engine is **not** and **doesn't** do...
+# About Gateway Engine

-* It doesn't read any sensor data.
-* It doesn't auto-discover any connected nodes or sensors and automatically send data.
-* It doesn't know what a Custom Gateway Application does.

-## What is a gateway?
+## What is a Gateway?

 In the context of IoT, a 'gateway' can be loosely defined as any device that serves as a communication broker for other devices.
 Gateways, in